Rush Limbaugh on the cutting edge of societal evolution.

 The car czar is part of the bailout.

-Ladies and gentlemen, between Washington and the unions, and remember we love the workers.
+Ladies and gentlemen, between Washington and the unions, and we love the workers, we support the workers.

 We don't support the union.